Hoda Kotb Admits She Regrets Discussing Personal Grooming Habits On Live Television

 The Today Show’s Hoda Kotb is known for her candidness on television, often sharing special moments about her family, relationship and personal life.
-Her openness is an undeniable part about what makes the fourth hour so successful.
+Her openness is an undeniable part of what makes the fourth hour of the show so successful.
 However, Kotb can admit that there is one specific personal detail about her grooming habits that she wishes she’d never discussed on air, according to OK!.

-The conversation she’s referencing is one she had on live television during the fourth hour when Kathie Lee Gifford was still her co-anchor.
-It was in March of 2013 and she and Gifford were doing a segment about what someone’s personal grooming habits mean about them and what specific character traits grooming habits could signify.
+The conversation she’s referencing is one she had on live television when Kathie Lee Gifford was still her co-anchor.
+It was in March of 2013, and she and Gifford were doing a segment about what someone’s personal grooming habits mean about them and what specific character traits grooming habits could signify.
 The studio was full of laughter as Gifford passionately gave her opinion about the different habits before asking Kotb which one she was.
 She replied that she was a landing strip.

-On their February 12 show, Kotb’s current co-host Jenna Bush Hager, asked her to name one of the things she most regrets saying on air.
+On their February 12 show, Kotb’s current co-host — Jenna Bush Hager — asked her to name one of the things she most regrets saying on air.
 It took no time for Kotb to name this incident.

 “If I could take back the landing strip, I would take that back.
 We were talking about grooming, and you know how Kathie Lee is.
 She’s like, ‘Well, what do you have?’
 And I go, ‘What do you mean?’
 She goes, ‘What do you have?’
 And I felt pressured.
 So, I blurted it out.”